By Katie Crenshaw

 Premiums will never be lower than they are now, and you would be surprised at how affordable it really is.
-Head to COUNTRY Financial and check out their informative section on life insurance and the cost ballpark for term life insurance coverage.
+Head to COUNTRY Financial and check out their informative section on life insurance that compares each type of coverage.

 While this is an awesome benefit, it's usually not enough to cover the true expenses that arise in the event of someone's death.